dillionmegida/gatsby-plugin-blog-cover/README.md

 ```

 The path in your `require` function may be different.
 It is the path to the folder where your images live.
 So the above will translate to **require('../../src/images/the-blog-title.png')**

+You can use the cover slug in your graphs and twitter cards for perfect previews when shared on social media.

 `$slug` is a variable used in the query just as [seen in the Gatsby documentation](https://www.gatsbyjs.org/tutorial/part-seven/#creating-pages) for creating each blog post pages.